itheodoridis/itheodoridis-createtestbedsfromPI/README.md

 https://pubhub.devnetcloud.com/media/genie-docs/docs/cookbooks/genie.html#create-a-testbed-from-a-dictionary

 # Cisco Prime Infrastructure API
-You can find a downloadable programmaing guide for all active Cisco Prime Infrastructure versions in this page: https://www.cisco.com/c/en/us/support/cloud-systems-management/prime-infrastructure/products-programming-reference-guides-list.html
+You can find a downloadable programming guide for all active Cisco Prime Infrastructure versions in this page: https://www.cisco.com/c/en/us/support/cloud-systems-management/prime-infrastructure/products-programming-reference-guides-list.html

 There is also live documentation.
 If you want to start from there, go to https://developer.cisco.com/site/prime-infrastructure/